 No matter how alone or worried you feel, Kids Helpline will always listen and support you.

 It can be scary telling somebody that you are being abused.
 Our counsellors are not here to judge you – we listen and we care.
-Give us a call, start a WebChat or send us an email today.
+Give us a call, start a webchat or visit My Circle today.